 With regards to Japan's Act on Prevention of Transfer of Criminal Proceeds, Rakuten Group companies and businesses are working to prevent the abuse of financial services by organized crime by adhering to the relevant laws and regulations, authenticating at the point of transaction, and implementing management systems for the recording and reporting of suspicious transactions.

 Regular e-learning training on the AML/CFT program is also conducted for all Rakuten Group employees.

 Rakuten Group's mission is empowerment.
 By paying our fair share of taxes, we contribute to society and empower local communities and central governments to fund social, educational and cultural programs.

-- We file our tax returns and make tax payments on time.
+- We file our tax returns and make tax payments in a timely and proper manner.

 - We pledge to respond to any tax violations by our employees or business partners of which we become aware in a serious and responsible manner.

-Kenji Hirose, our CFO & CRO who is a Group Managing Executive Officer is responsible for tax policy, and the department in charge of tax periodically reports to the CFO.
+Kenji Hirose, our CFO (Chief Financial Officer) who is a Group Executive Vice President, is responsible for tax policy, and the department in charge of tax periodically reports to the CFO.